Sabah Mohamed

 Sabah Mohamed Ibrahim (born 18 April 1980) is a Maldivian footballer who plays for New Radiant as a defender.
-He represented Maldives at international from 2001 to 2011.
+He represented Maldives at international level from 2001 to 2011.

 Career

 Sabah has played club football for Club Eagles, Club Valencia and New Radiant.
 He then joined Victory SC and left the club in the middle of the 2011 season.
 After the 2011 season, he joined VB Addu FC for a one-year contract.
 Before the contract ends, VB Addu FC released him in the mid-season and Sobah joined Club Eagles.

 He made his international debut in 2001.